Barker-Ewing is a Family Business

-Now entering our 58th season, Barker-Ewing Scenic Float Trips remains the gold standard in scenic rafting, providing outstanding customer service and a stellar record of safety.
-Barker-Ewing Scenic Float Trips is an Authorized Concessioner of Grand Teton National Park, and one of only a handful of companies permitted to operate Snake River float trips inside Grand Teton National Park.
+Now in our sixth decade of operation, Barker-Ewing Scenic Float Trips remains the gold standard in scenic rafting, and is one of only a handful of companies permitted to operate Snake River float trips inside Grand Teton National Park.

 Our company is committed to safeguarding Grand Teton National Park and the Greater Yellowstone region for visitors from around the world to enjoy.
-We support organizations like the Murie Center, the Teton Raptor Center and the Jackson Hole Historical Society that help record and preserve the unique character of our valley.
-We partner with groups like the GTNP Foundation, the Teton Science Center and Wildlife Expeditions to promote wise use of this “American Serengeti.”
+We support organizations like the Murie Center, the Teton Raptor Center and the GTNP Foundation to promote wise use of this “American Serengeti.”
 And the meticulous records of wildlife observations we’ve made through six decades of river running stand as an invaluable scientific resource, increasing our understanding of this spectacular ecosystem.

 When you float with Barker-Ewing Scenic Float Trips in Grand Teton National Park, you’re floating with the best.